-Use lines 15a through 15i only for assets placed in service during the tax year beginning in 1998 and depreciated under the General Depreciation System (GDS), except for automobiles and other listed property (which are reported in Part V).
+Use lines 15a through 15i only for assets placed in service during the tax year beginning in 1999 and depreciated under the General Depreciation System (GDS), except for automobiles and other listed property (which are reported in Part V).

 Column (a).
-Determine which property you acquired and placed in service during the tax year beginning in 1998.
+Determine which property you acquired and placed in service during the tax year beginning in 1999.
 Then, sort that property according to its classification (3-year property, 5-year property, etc.) as shown in column (a) of lines 15a through 15i.
 The classifications for some property are shown below.
-For property not shown, see Determining the classification on this page.
+For property not shown, see Determining the classification on page 4.

-• A race horse that is more than 2 years old at the time it is placed in service.
+A race horse that is more than 2 years old at the time it is placed in service.

-• Any horse (other than a race horse) that is more than 12 years old at the time it is placed in service.

-• Any qualified rent-to-own property (as defined in section 168(i)(14)).
+- Any horse (other than a race horse) that is more than 12 years old at the time it is placed in service. - Any qualified rent-to-own property (as defined in section 168(i)(14)).

-• Automobiles.

-Light general purpose trucks.

-• Typewriters, calculators, copiers, and duplicating equipment.

-• Any semi-conductor manufacturing equipment.

-• Any computer or peripheral equipment.

-• Any section 1245 property used in connection with research and experimentation.

-• Certain energy property specified in section 168(e)(3)(B)(vi).
+- Automobiles. - Light general purpose trucks. - Typewriters, calculators, copiers, and duplicating equipment. - Any semi-conductor manufacturing equipment. - Any computer or peripheral equipment. - Any section 1245 property used in connection with research and experimentation. - Certain energy property specified in section 168(e)(3)(B)(vi). - Appliances, carpets, furniture, etc., used in a residential rental real estate activity.

+Note: If you previously categorized appliances, carpets, furniture, etc., used in a residential rental real estate activity as 7-year property, see Announcement 99-82, 1999-32 I.R.B.
+244. You can access the I.R.B. on the IRS Internet Web Site at www.irs.gov.

-- Office furniture and equipment. - Appliances, carpets, furniture, etc., used in residential rental property.
+- Office furniture and equipment.

-• Railroad track.
+- Railroad track.

-• Any property that does not have a class life and is not otherwise classified.
+- Any property that does not have a class life and is not otherwise classified.

-• Vessels, barges, tugs, and similar water transportation equipment.

-• Any single purpose agricultural or horticultural structure (see section 168(i)(13)).

-• Any tree or vine bearing fruit or nuts.

-• Any municipal wastewater treatment plant.

-• Any telephone distribution plant and comparable equipment used for 2-way exchange of voice and data communications.

-• Any section 1250 property that is a retail motor fuels outlet (whether or not food or other convenience items are sold there).
+- Vessels, barges, tugs, and similar water transportation equipment. - Any single purpose agricultural or horticultural structure (see section 168(i)(13)). - Any tree or vine bearing fruit or nuts.
+15-year property includes: - Any municipal wastewater treatment plant. - Any telephone distribution plant and comparable equipment used for 2-way exchange of voice and data communications. - Any section 1250 property that is a retail motor fuels outlet (whether or not food or other convenience items are sold there)

-• Farm buildings (other than single purpose agricultural or horticultural structures).

-• Municipal sewers not classified as 25-year property.
+- Farm buildings (other than single purpose agricultural or horticultural structures). - Municipal sewers not classified as 25-year property.